Top Ten Disney Animated Films

 When I saw this movie as a kid, I immediately fell in love.
 This is one of few Disney movies (and movies in general) where I actually even liked the cute little side characters, especially the dog Percy and raccoon Meeko.
 I liked that their inability to get along was symbolic of the greater conflict between the Indians and settlers.
 I also liked that this was a Disney movie based on American history (ok, very, very, loosely based on American history, but still).
 It had an interesting conflict and told a Romeo and Juliet-like story of two lovers who unite despite their respective people's disputes.

 Pocahontas hasn't been well received by critics.
-Someone pointed out that it revives the old stereotype of the Noble Savage.
-Although, I still wonder if, with all the racism against native Americans that still persists to this day, taking a stand in a movie like this isn't at least a tiny bit necessary.
-I feel like during this era of Disney films, Disney simply put out fantastic and awesome movies, like Lion King, Alladin, and Beauty and the Beast, overshadowing the more simple beauty of this movie.
+People said it revives the old stereotype of the Noble Savage.
+Although, I still wonder if, with all the racism against native Americans that still persists, taking a stand in a movie like this isn't at least a tiny bit necessary.
+People are faulting it for being progressive, but not progressive enough, when I feel like it's still important to point out that this movie was very progressive at the time.
+Along with Mulan and Princess and the Frog, it is part of Disney's efforts to include more minority main characters and stories stemming from non-white cultures.
+During this era of Disney films, Disney put out fantastic and awesome movies, like Lion King, Alladin, and Beauty and the Beast, overshadowing the more simple beauty of this movie.

 I also liked that Pocahontas was a rebellious princess, but not in the way that Ariel or Jasmine were.
 She's not doing it because she feels rebellious or even just for love, although that plays a role.
 She's standing up to her father the chief to stop an execution which would lead to a devastating war, following what she believes is right.